 The Giraffe Centre is another unique picnic spot in Nairobi.

 The Giraffe Centre is located just outside Nairobi and is home to some endangered Rothschild giraffes.

 This educational center is dedicated to preserving giraffes and offers visitors the opportunity to hand-feed these gentle creatures.

-The center also has a lovely garden setting that makes it the perfect place for an afternoon picnic while surrounded by giraffes.
+The center also has a lovely garden setting that makes it the perfect place for an afternoon picnic surrounded by giraffes.

 12. Picnic Sites in Nairobi – Nairobi Safari Walk

 If you’re looking for a more hands-on animal experience, the Nairobi Safari Walk is worth visiting.